Handbook home

 Entry requirements

-- In ranking applications, the Selection Committee will consider:
+When assessing and, where relevant, ranking applications, the Selection Committee will consider:

-- Prior academic performance; and
+- Prior academic performance.

-- The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.
+The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Selection and Admission Policy.

 Inherent requirements (core participation requirements)